Upington, Northern Cape

 Date Palm Avenue is 1 of the longest, densest palm avenues in the Southern Hemisphere.

-Upington is one of the Northern Cape’s largest towns, an off-the-beaten-track traveller’s destination of choice that welcomes you to life in the semi-desert of the Kalahari along the Namaqua Route, bordering the Orange River.
+Upington is one of the Northern Cape’s largest towns and welcomes you to life in the semi-desert of the Kalahari along the Namaqua Route, bordering the Orange River.

-An original frontier town, Upington simmers and swelters in 40-degree Celsius temperatures during summer.
+An archetypal frontier town, Upington simmers and swelters in 40-degree Celsius temperatures during summer.

 Upington was originally called Olyvenhoutsdrif ('Olive wood drift') due to the abundance of olivewood trees in the area.
 It was renamed Upington in 1898 after the Cape Colony’s attorney general at the time, Sir Thomas Upington.

 Like Wild West towns, Upington had its share of skirmishes and its share of fortune-seeking scoundrels.

 One of these was a man called George St Leger Gordon Lenox, alias 'Scotty Smith'.
 An adventurer born in Scotland, he bought and sold illegal diamonds, stole horses and masterminded highway robberies.
 His gravestone is one of Upington’s tourist attractions.